rackerlabs/technical-blog/_posts/2019-11-19-geofencing-in-fsl-why-you-should-partner-with-an-expert-before-starting.md

 ogDescription: "This article reviews geofencing or geolocation&mdash;a capability within FSL.
 We will cover what geofencing is, as well as how and when you should expect to phase it into your FSL implementation."
 ---

-One of the questions I get asked a lot by my customers is “How can I get the most out of my Office 365 subscription?”
-My answer is always “Start using Microsoft&reg; Teams!”
+Salesforce Field Service Lightning (FSL) is an excellent choice if your company relies on a mobilized workforce to fulfill customer needs.
+FSL is a platform that helps to optimize your staff productivity and make sure your customers receive a level of service that exceeds their expectations.

 <!-- more -->

 ![]({% asset_path 2019-11-19-geofencing-in-fsl-why-you-should-partner-with-an-expert-before-starting/Geofencing-in-FSL.png %})

-Salesforce Field Service Lightning (FSL) is an excellent choice if your company relies on a mobilized workforce to fulfill customer needs.
-FSL is a platform that helps to optimize your staff productivity and make sure your customers receive a level of service that exceeds their expectations.

 This article reviews geofencing or geolocation&mdash;a capability within FSL.
 We will cover what geofencing is, as well as how and when you should expect to phase it into your FSL implementation.